itsTykho/draugur/README.md

 ## Support

-- Create an issue on GitHub for bugs or feature requests
+- Create an issue on GitHub for bugs or feature requests, or contact me on Discord: @zigz

 ---

 **Note**: This bot is not affiliated with CCP Games or EVE Online.
+All EVE related materials are property of CCP Games.